Home Compare BEAN.SW vs RAA.DE

 BELIMO Holding vs RATIONAL Aktiengesellschaft: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with RATIONAL Aktiengesellschaft carrying a narrow edge on growth.
+RATIONAL Aktiengesellschaft holds the cleaner structural position, with the lead spread across valuation and profitability.
 BELIMO still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward BELIMO, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with RATIONAL Aktiengesellschaft, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.